Assistant Professor of Psychology

 Office Location: 319 Olin Hall

-Dr. Allen earned her B.A. from Wartburg College, M.S. from Montana State University and her Ph.D. from the University of Nebraksa-Lincoln in 2013.
-Her primary field of study is Social psychology; psychology of gender.
+Dr. Allen earned her B.A. from Wartburg College, M.S. from Montana State University and her Ph.D. from the University of Nebraska-Lincoln in 2013.
+Her primary field of study is social psychology.
 Dr. Allen teaches courses in social psychology, psychology of prejudice and diversity, and introductory psychology.

 Stereotyping and Objectification Action Research Lab